 Holy Trinity Church Hall, Old Christchurch Road, Bournemouth

-First used as a pop music venue in the winter of 1963.
+Built in 1869, the hall connected to Holy Trinity Church was first used as a pop music venue in the winter of 1963.
 The church was deconsecrated in the late sixties and used as a Medieval Banquet Hall until it burnt down in suspicious circumstances in 1979.
-It is now an office block.
-Above before the fire, below after the fire.
+The church was replaced by an office block.
+(Below, before and after the fire).

 Jolly Sailor, The Quay, Poole